ShashankChandgude/Opinion-Spam-Detection-Using-Ensemble-Leaning/README.md

 - **Bagging** is applied to each base classifier to reduce variance.
 - **Stacking** combines all optimized base models using a meta-estimator (defaulting to Logistic Regression) to produce a robust final prediction.

-Every major step is logged to `output/log.txt` using a dedicated logger module, and all visualizations (such as cross-validation plots and error curves) are saved in the `output/plots` directory.
+Every major step is logged to `output/log.txt` using a dedicated logger module, and all visualizations and results are saved in timestamped run directories under `output/runs/` for complete experiment tracking and reproducibility.

 ## Project Structure